embedded-software-laboratory/cpm_lab/doxygen_notes.md

 I used EXCLUDE to exclude bcm2835.h, as it contains its own mainpage

+SORT_BRIEF_DOCS was set to YES by me - even though this also changes the class list, it is irritating to see functions in a group overview in a non-alphabetical order, so I changed that

 Graphviz needs to be installed as well
 (so: apt install doxygen graphviz)